jrockwood/rocksys/docs/rockos.md

 assembler!

 Let's add another layer by having the kernel automatically load another few sectors from the disk (our assembler) and then start running it.
+Because we don't want to get into a full-blown general-purpose disk reading routine yet (that will come very soon), we'll load the assembler from sector 5 so we don't have to translate cylinders-head-sectors (CHS) into a logical block address (LBA).
+Sector 5 is still within the first cylinder.

 **OS Services**